Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey

 \section{Introduction}

 With the rise of data-intensive applications, traditional computing architectures are struggling to address their power consumption adequately.
 This issue is closely related to the \textit{von Neumann bottleneck} \cite{zou2021vonNeumann}, where the physical separation between memory and processing units results in significant energy and latency costs due to constant data movement.
-In response, neuromorphic computing has gained attention as a promising alternative, offering brain-inspired architectures that process information in a highly parallel, event-driven, and energy-efficient manner \cite{steven_2016_energy}.
-In-memory computing further supports this transition by enabling data to be processed where it is stored, reducing energy waste and improving throughput.
-However, these advancements introduce new and often underestimated security challenges.
-In-Memory Computing represents a paradigm shift, enabling a wide range of implementations across various applications \cite{schuman_opportunities_2022}.
-In this context, neuromorphic and in-memory computing are closely related, both aiming to overcome the limitations of conventional architectures, and neuromorphic computing often utilizing in-memory computing as a key component of its architecture.
+In response, neuromorphic computing has gained attention as a promising alternative, offering brain-inspired architectures that exploit parallelism and event-driven computation to provide significant reductions in energy consumption \cite{steven_2016_energy}.
+These advancements also introduce new and often underestimated security challenges.
+IMC represents a paradigm shift, enabling a wide range of implementations across various applications \cite{schuman_opportunities_2022}.
+In this context, neuromorphic and in-memory computing are closely related, both aiming to overcome the limitations of conventional architectures, as neuromorphic computing often utilizes in-memory computing as a key component of its architecture.

-However, as the industry advances with bio-inspired architectures and in-memory computing paradigms, ensuring the security and privacy of these emerging systems becomes increasingly important \cite{mehonic_brain-inspired_2022_} before their widespread adoption.
-Some of the concrete security and reliability challenges include different exposure to side-channel attacks (SCAs), software/hardware related vulnerabilities, reliability issues due to memory-based architectures \cite{al-meer_physical_2022}, and exploitability of memory behavior to extract sensitive information \cite{kocher_spectre_2019}.
-The intersection of these new paradigms with evolving attack methodologies underscores the urgent need for a comprehensive understanding of their vulnerabilities and mitigation strategies.
+However, as industry and academia advance with bio-inspired architectures and in-memory computing paradigms, ensuring the security and privacy of these emerging systems becomes increasingly important \cite{mehonic_brain-inspired_2022_} before widespread adoption.
+Some of the concrete security and reliability challenges include different exposure to side-channel attacks (SCAs), susceptibility to fault-injection attacks (FIAs), software- and hardware-level vulnerabilities, reliability issues in memory-based architectures \cite{al-meer_physical_2022}, and exploitability of memory footprint to extract sensitive information \cite{kocher_spectre_2019}.
+The intersection of these new paradigms with evolving attack methodologies underscores the need for a comprehensive understanding of their vulnerabilities and mitigation strategies.